 During her time with Winston & Strawn, she found herself working on cybersquatting, false advertising, and copyright cases.

 Following her time at the firm, Nichols served as corporate counsel for Blockbuster, Inc., and most recently as corporate counsel for Global Hyatt Corporation where she managed the company's global intellectual property portfolio and provided support to the company on all intellectual property matters including technology, global privacy, advertising and marketing, and e-commerce.

 "I love the law and felt what better way to contribute to the legal profession than preparing lawyers entering the legal profession," she said about why she left corporate life for academia.

 At Baylor, Nichols found a law school that valued her years in practice and a faculty who truly care about their students.

 "We are lawyers training lawyers at Baylor Law," she said.
 "I must say that I think we are giving our students an advantage for when they start practice because we are big believers in integrating theory and practice."

 Nichols teaches IP and contracts and has written articles and made presentations on copyright infringement, IP issues in advertising and marketing, and the implications of the internet influencing media and politics.
 She is also the director of the newly formed Intellectual Property & Entrepreneurship Clinic.
 In addition to teaching, Nichols is a practicing attorney in Gray Reed’s Intellectual Property Department.

-When not teaching or working with clients, fun-loving Nichols is mom to a 14 year old son and can often be found hiking the trails at Cameron Park or in other active pursuits.
-She likes to brag that while working as a roller-skating car hop for Sonic during high school, she set a record for never dropping a tray--a record that still stands.
+When not teaching or working with clients, fun-loving Nichols is mom to a 2022 McDonald’s All American Nominee and can often be found and heard cheering at basketball games.
+She can also be found hiking the trails at Cameron Park or in other active pursuits.
+Nichols likes to brag that while working as a roller-skating car hop for Sonic during high school, she set a record for never dropping a tray--a record that still stands.